joshseven/GitHub-training-Background-Generator/README.md

 # Background-Generator
-Tool that changes the background color based on user selection Background also details the color being used in the project
+Tool that changes the background color based on user selection.
+Background also details the color being used in the project.